A Randomized Approach for Tight Privacy Accounting: Estimate-Verify-Release

 As mentioned earlier, upper bounds for $\delta_Y(\eps)$ are the only valid options for privacy accounting techniques.
 However, as we have demonstrated in Figure \ref{fig:unmeaningful-upp}, both FFT- and CLT-based methods can provide overly conservative upper bounds in certain regimes.
 On the other hand, their \emph{estimates} for $\delta_Y(\eps)$ can be very close to the ground truth even though there is no provable guarantee.
 Therefore, it is highly desirable to develop new techniques that enable the use of privacy parameter estimates instead of overly conservative upper bounds in privacy accounting.

 We tackle the problem by introducing a new paradigm for constructing DP mechanisms, which we call Estimate-Verify-Release (EVR).
-The key component of the EVR is a new concept called differential privacy verifier (DP verifier) introduced in Section \ref{sec:dpv}.
+The key component of the EVR is an object called DP verifier (Section \ref{sec:dpv}).
 The full EVR paradigm is then presented in Section \ref{sec:dpv-to-dp}, where the DP verifier is utilized as a building block to guarantee privacy.